Lincoln Memorial University-Duncan School of Law

 The Master's of Education in Conflict Management is a 33-credit-hour program with a 15-credit-hour concentration in conflict management, designed for individuals seeking to apply conflict resolution theory and collaborative leadership skills in their professional field.
 This non-licensure degree is ideal for professionals in educational and social service agencies, non-profits, as well as other public and private sector organizations.
 Graduates of this program are eligible for listing as a Rule 31 Mediator with the Tennessee Alternative Dispute Resolution Commission.

-The Bachelor of Science in Criminal Justice is designed for persons seeking a career in the expanding fields of law enforcement, court administration, corrections, probation and parole, or the private security industry.
+The Bachelor of Science in Criminology and Criminal Justice is designed for persons seeking a career in the expanding fields of law enforcement, court administration, corrections, probation and parole, or the private security industry.
 The degree provides two tracks – one for students with little or no previous college and one for students with an Associate’s degree in Criminal Justice.

 The Graduate Certificate Program is designed for those individuals currently without an advanced degree but who nevertheless wish to expand their conflict management skills through an institute of higher education.
 Under this option courses may be taken for graduate credit, and the hours may be applied to the master's degree if the student later wishes to pursue that option.
 Alternatively, the program may be taken without award of graduate credit hours.
 Under either option, after completion of the program, the student is awarded a certificate in conflict management from the Institute.